camunda-community-hub/zeebe-simple-monitor/README.md

 * test workflows manually
 * provide insides on how workflows are executed

-The application imports the data from Zeebe using the [Hazelcast exporter](https://github.com/camunda-community-hub/zeebe-hazelcast-exporter).
-It aggregates the data and stores it into a (in-memory) database.
+The application imports the data from Zeebe using the [Hazelcast exporter](https://github.com/camunda-community-hub/zeebe-hazelcast-exporter) or [Kafka exporter](https://github.com/camunda-community-hub/zeebe-kafka-exporter).
+It aggregates the data and stores it into a database.
 The data is displayed on server-side rendered HTML pages.

 ![how-it-works](docs/how-it-works.png)